Emma Guy Cromwell

 Emma Guy Cromwell (September 28, 1865 – July 19, 1952) was a suffragist, women's rights activist, and early female Democratic Party politician from Kentucky in the United States.
-Cromwell became the first woman to hold a statewide office in Kentucky when she was elected state librarian in 1896 by a vote of the Kentucky State Senate.
+Cromwell became the first woman to hold a statewide office in Kentucky when she was elected state librarian in 1896 by a vote of the Kentucky Senate.
 Later she won elections for the position of Secretary of State and Kentucky State Treasurer, and was appointed state park director, state bond commissioner, and State Librarian and Director of Archives.

 Early life and education

 Emma Guy, the daughter of Ashley and Alice (Quisenberry) Guy, was born on September 28, 1865, in Simpson County, Kentucky, and when her father died she spent most of her childhood in neighboring Allen County, Kentucky.
 She had one sister and two brothers.

 Emma attended Howard Female College at Gallatin in Sumner County, Tennessee.
 She returned to Scottsville, Kentucky to teach at Allen Male and Female College.
 Later she studied parliamentary law at the University of Michigan.

-Emma married Frankfort, Kentucky attorney William F. Cromwell on May 30, 1897, in a church ceremony in Bowling Green, Kentucky.
+Emma married Frankfort, Kentucky, attorney William F. Cromwell on May 30, 1897, in a church ceremony in Bowling Green, Kentucky.
 William Cromwell was Chief Clerk of the prior State Legislative session.
 They had one son, William Foree Cromwell.
 Her husband died in 1909.